Rivers of America (Disney): Attractions

-Disneyland Paris
+Disneyland Park Paris

 At Disneyland Park Paris, the river is known as the Rivers of the Far West, and is part of Frontierland.
 Big Thunder Mountain takes the place of Tom Sawyer Island.

+In December 2025, it was announced that the two new scenes will be added to the Rivers of the Far West, which will be debut by summer 2026, and inspired by original drawings by Marc Davis.